AbductiveLearning/ABLkit/docs/Overview/Abductive-Learning.rst

 there is also a knowledge base :math:`\mathcal{KB}` containing domain knowledge at our disposal.
-We aim for the classifier :math:`f` to make correct predictions on data instances :math:`\{x_1,\dots,x_m\}`, and meanwhile, the logical facts grounded by the prediction :math:`\left\{f(\boldsymbol{x}_1), \ldots, f(\boldsymbol{x}_m)\right\}` should be compatible with :math:`\mathcal{KB}`.
+We aim for the classifier :math:`f` to make correct predictions on data instances :math:`\{x_1,\dots,x_m\}`, and meanwhile, the pseudo-groundings grounded by the prediction :math:`\left\{f(\boldsymbol{x}_1), \ldots, f(\boldsymbol{x}_m)\right\}` should be compatible with :math:`\mathcal{KB}`.